qingchen239/Red-Alert-3-Bang-Gamemode/README.md

 ### Before the game

 The game is played by five players.
-Each player takes one of the following roles:
+Each player takes one of the following roles randomly:

 - Sheriff x 1,
 - Deputy Sheriff x 1,